stevenplewis/gothamono/README.md

 ![Gothamono cover image](gothamono-cover.png)

-A monospaced pixel typeface inspired by "Batman: the Animated Series"
+A monospaced pixel typeface inspired by the "Dark Deco" aesthetic of "Batman: the Animated Series"